District of Columbia Film Permitting Guidance

 COVID-19 Public Health Emergency

-Film permits are issued by the Office of Cable Television, Film, Music and Entertainment and provide permission to occupy public space for filming and related activities.
+Film permits are issued by the Office of Cable Television, Film, Music and Entertainment and provide permission to occupy public space for media production related activities.
 Permits may include location parking for essential production vehicles when available.
-Film permits can usually be issued within 5 business days and obtained following these 5 simple steps.
+Permits for production related parking will be restricted during Phase Two of the ReOpen DC Plan.

 Film permit requests requiring additional permits, certifications or approvals from other District of Columbia agencies may require longer administrative processing times.
 Those requests include but are not limited to the following: temporary parking restrictions; traffic or pedestrian management; traffic lane or street closures; use of auxiliary power sources (generators); construction of temporary structures (tents, stages, etc.); use of mock firearms; use of pyrotechnics; or any request that involves the alteration or temporary removal of streetlamps, fire hydrants, parking meters, bike lanes, or other street or traffic signage or signals.
 During Phase Two of the ReOpen DC Plan some or all of these additional permit requests may be prohibited or restricted.

 The film permit administrative process involves the following 5 steps: